ssiwapol/replenishment-optimization/README.md

 - Supply available at plant
 - Minimum inventory at customer
 - Available plants for each customer
-- Available products for each truck
+- Available plants for each truck
 - Minimum volume at each truck
+- Minimum weight at each truck
 - Minimum price at each truck
 - Minimum cost at each truck
 - Maximum volume at each truck